DSheirer/jmbe/jmbe/README.md

 	4. Checkout a copy of the jmbe library.

 	5. In the build folder (jmbe/build) execute the command 'ant'.
-This will compile and build the library and place the library in the (jmbe/library) folder.
+This will compile and build all products and place them in the jmbe/library folder.

-	6. Place the compiled library (jmbe-x.x.x.jar) on the classpath of your java program so that it can be discovered by the java AudioSystem on startup.
-If you are adding the jmbe library to an existing program, simply copy the libaray to the same folder as the program you are using.
+	6. Place the compiled library (jmbe-x.x.x.jar) on the classpath of your java program or in the same directory as your java program, so that can be discovered at runtime.

 Scripted downloading and compiling the library for end-users

-	1. Run the ant target 'create_builder' to create a zip file that will clone the jmbe git repository locally, compile the code and generate the library jar file, using windows or linux scripts.
+	1. Run the ant target 'create_builder' to create a zip file for end users that will clone the jmbe git repository locally, compile the code and generate the library jar file, using windows or linux scripts.

 Third-Party libraries